 To be eligible for admission to the curriculum leading to the degree of Master of Nursing, candidates shall:

-- comply with the General Regulations; and
+- comply with the General Regulations;

-- comply with the Regulations for Taught Postgraduate Curricula; and
+- comply with the Regulations for Taught Postgraduate Curricula;

 - be a Registered Nurse holding a Bachelor’s degree in nursing from this University, or from another university, or comparable institution accepted for this purpose; and

 - satisfy the examiners in a qualifying examination if required.